vomdecision/take-home/instructions.md

 # Vom Take-home Challenge Instructions

 Thank you to taking the Vom Take-home challenge!
-We hope you are able to create a nice response and learn some valuable things along the way.
+We hope you are able to create a great response and learn some valuable things along the way.

 To start, read this doc carefully, then clone the repo to your machine and start
 coding: